HarisKordic/Students-Pictures-Project/README.md

       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Save_to_file.png">

 4.0 ~ Adding a new student and/or a new passed subject to a student:
       With the click of the button to add a new student, a new dialog box will open, where the user can input some of the needed information to add the new student.
-Similar to that, with the click of the button to add a new subject, the user is promted  with a dialog box where he/she can choose a subject and a student, date of the grade and the grade itself.<br><br>
+Similarly, with the click of the button to add a new subject, the user is promted  with a dialog box where he/she can choose a subject and a student, date of the grade and the grade itself.<br><br>
       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Add_student.png"> <br><br>
       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Add_subject.png">

 5.0 ~ Editing a student and/or a passed subject for a student:
-      With a mouse click, directly on the wanted student (or on a passed subject of a student), a new dialog box will be opened where the user can edit all of the relevant information for the student and/or for a passed subject.<br><br>
+      With a mouse click, directly on the wanted student (or on a passed subject of a student), a new dialog box will be opened where the user can edit all relevant information for the student and/or for a passed subject.<br><br>
       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Edit_student.jpg"> <br> <br>
       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Edit_subject.jpg">